Melted asphalt, shoes for dogs: Europe wilts in heat

 - Sweden: Relief -

-Following its hottest July in 250 years, rainshowers gave Sweden cooling relief on Saturday across most of the country.
+Following its hottest July in 250 years, rainshowers gave Sweden some respite on Saturday across most of the country.

-The mercury fell to more typical summer temperatures of around 20-25 C, the Swedish Metereological and Hydrological Institute said.
+The mercury fell to more typical summer temperatures of around 20-25 C, the Swedish Meteorological and Hydrological Institute said.